jkool702/forkrun/UNIT_TESTS/test_frun_comprehensive.sh.txt

 14"

 # ---------- L8: Large-batch failure integrity ----------
-# When a large batch (many lines per call) contains a failing line,
+# When a large batch contains a failing line, the entire batch is lost.
-# the entire batch is lost.
-Remaining batches must be intact.
+# Remaining batches must be intact.

 # 50 lines with -l 10, line 25 always crashes → batch 21-30 is poisoned.
 run_test_sorted L "L8a: Large batch (-l 10): poisoned batch discarded, rest intact" \